FluxBP/cth/README.md

 `cth` without arguments runs the tests (test drivers must have already been installed once).

-`cth --help` displays the manual.
+`cth --help` displays usage instructions.

 # Troubleshooting

+The `coldstart` driver binds to local TCP ports `8888` (for the `nodeos` HTTP API port) and `10000` (for the `nodeos` P2P port) when starting, and it will refuse to start if either of these local TCP ports is already taken.
+In that case, just make sure to free up these local TCP ports beforehand by terminating the competing processes.

-If `cth` seems to hang, you can run the following to kill all running `nodeos` processes on your machine:
+Port `8888` is also the default `nodeos` HTTP API port, so if that local TCP port is bound to another `nodeos` instance, one quick solution is to run the following command, which kills ALL running `nodeos` processes on your machine:

 ```
 cth --reset
 ```

-This kills ALL `nodeos` processes, not just the ones started by `cth`.
-This remedies a known issue with the `coldstart` driver, which is currently hardcoded to use the default `nodeos` HTTP API port (8888).

 # Customization